earthonion/Netflix-JS-Inject/README.md

 4. Select your **empty M.2 drive** as the destination.
 5. Click **START** to begin the imaging process.

+#### Step 5: put M.2 drive into PS5

+Place the m.2 into the ps5 internal m.2 slot of the ps5 while it's off and then turn it on and you'll have access to the netflix app

 ---

 ### System Backup Restore

+> [!WARNING]
+> This will wipe all existing games and saves from your PS5!

 #### Step 1: Prepare the Backup USB
 1. Format a USB drive as **exFAT** or **FAT32**.